Zhengwu45Ren/RAF-Airlines/README.md

 ---

 ## Notes
-This application was built in parallel with https://github.com/Qwerasdzxc/RAF-Airlines-Mobile-application
+This application was built in parallel with https://github.com/Qwerasdzxc/RAF-Airlines-Mobile-application and https://github.com/Qwerasdzxc/RAF-Airlines-Administrator-Portal

 Enjoy!